Record Player Stylus – When should you change it?

 Most record players are built in such a way that they’re able to withstand quite a lot of punishment, but the truth is, some parts are fragile and prone to malfunction if not maintained properly.
 One of those parts is the record player stylus.

 The record player stylus is the turntable needle, the small part which “scratches” the surface of your vinyl records which in turn creates music.
-Since the process of how record player needles track and create music is quite long, let’s just see what turntable stylus is, how to maintain it, and how will you know when you need to change it.
+Since the process of how record player needles track and create music is quite long, let’s just see what turntable stylus is, how to maintain it, and how will you know when you need to upgrade and change it.

 Record Player Stylus – what’s the worst that could happen?